estevaofon/pyanimation/docs/index.rst

 Create the animation object
 -----
-Create the animation objecting passing the path to the sprite
+Create the animation objecting passing the path to the sprite file

 .. code-block:: python